 If you want to print different badges for different types of attendees, you can do so easily with attendee types!
 If you link Onsite to a Socio Registration event, each ticket becomes an Onsite attendee type.
 Importing attendees or adding a new attendee are also ways attendee types are created.
 For more on adding attendees and attendee types, check this out.

 Edit printed value

 If you want to print attendee types on badges, it's a good idea to review and edit the Printed Value on the Badge field in the attendee types modal.
 Simply click the Attendee Types button to change what prints for each type.
 If you don't edit the printed value, the default value prints.

 Create a badge

 To make a new badge, click the New Badge button.
 In the modal that appears, enter a Badge Name that will help you and your staff understand who this badge is made for.
-If you've imported Attendee Types or they've been synced from Socio Registration, select one or more Attendee Types.
+If you imported Attendee Types or they synced from Socio Registration, select one or more Attendee Types.
 Otherwise, you can leave it blank and add Attendee Type later.

 ⚠️ Caution!
-You may create badges and publish your event without selecting an Attendee Type, but badges won't print unless at least one Attendee Type is assigned to the Badge.
+While you can create badges and publish your event without selecting an Attendee Type, badges won't print unless you assign at least one Attendee Type to the badge.